michelep/ESP32_WebRadio/README.md

 0.0.2 - 09.05.2020
   - Added streams.json with lists of stream URL to be played
   - Some minon bugs fixed

+0.0.3 - 14.05.2020
+  - Some design changes, like 3 mechanical buttons (but you can use capacitive ones, if you want)
+  - Streams list also on webpage, with the ability to play each with a click
+  - Display graphic improvementes
+  - Lots of new features and bugs fixed
+  - Other minor changes

 ## Other resources